 A very different project that uses a vintage TV which I restored then built a robotic Walt Disney who interacts with the working miniature TV inside.
-Lots of programming went into this machine so that it preforms a different show and animation every hour ( one of dozens) with corresponding vintage Disney video.
+Many hours of programming went into this machine so that it preforms a different show and animation every hour ( one of dozens) with corresponding vintage Disney video to match his dialog.
 It also has a "sleep mode" feature like my Enchanted Tiki Room Clock,when silent operation is desired.
 Circuitry includes 2 logic boards, an audio board,a video board, and 4 driver boards.
 Between designing, building , and programming ,it was a challenge, but the finished product was worth it.

-"Walt Disney Presents" Animated TV Table Clock.
+"Walt Disney Presents"

-Nikola Tesla's Secret Time Machine
+"Nikola Tesla's Secret Time Machine"